-Learning about investments was once out of reach for many Americans.
-When you think of investing money in the stock market, after all, you probably imagine the New York Stock Exchange.
-But thanks to financial technology, all you need to invest are a phone or tablet and an account with a company like Webull or Robinhood — two fintech companies that have made investing friendly enough for anyone to feel comfortable doing.
+Thanks to financial technology, all you need to invest are a phone or tablet and an account with a company like Webull or Robinhood — two fintech companies that have made investing friendly enough for anyone to feel comfortable.

 Webull and Robinhood are top competitors for investing opportunities, but how do you know which one is right for you?
-We’re breaking down the pros and cons of each site so you can make an educated decision.
+Here’s a breakdown of the pros and cons of each site so you can make an educated decision.

 What Are Fintech Companies?